python/typeshed/CONTRIBUTING.md

 Type variables and aliases you introduce purely for legibility reasons should be prefixed with an underscore to make it obvious to the reader they are not part of the stubbed API.

-Finally, remember to include a comment on the top of your file about the version of the Python language your stubs were tested against and version of the library they were built for.
-This makes it easier to maintain the stubs in the future.

 NOTE: there are stubs in this repository that don't conform to the style described above.
 Fixing them is a great starting point for new